samsungsamiio/samsungsami.io/source/sami/api-spec.md

 The SAMI API provides access to the SAMI platform.

+Every SAMI API call requires an access token.
+Read [**Authentication**](https://developer.samsungsami.io/sami/sami-documentation/authentication.html#use-an-access-token) to learn about obtaining and using access tokens.
+{.info}

 The API is continually being developed and refined.
 Stay in touch with the SAMI team for any questions and updates.
  {: .warning}

 See [**Validation and errors**](#validation-and-errors) for a list of error